IAKOBVS/find-and-replace/README.md

 # find-and-replace

 Like sed but defaults to fixed strings instead of regexes.
-Substitutions are done on the whole file instead of line-by-line (like sed with the -z flag).
+Substitution is done on the whole file instead of line-by-line (like sed with the -z flag).

 ## Rationale: